-- 1. From the File menu choose Import...
-Or, drag and drop the caption/subtitle file into the CaptionMaker text panel.
+- 1. Select File > Import, or drag and drop the caption/subtitle file into the CaptionMaker text panel.
 The Import File dialog opens. - 2.
-Choose the type of caption/subtitle file you want to import.
-Text, TV, Subtitle, Web, or Extract From Video. - 3.
-From the drop-down menu choose the specific type of file. - 4.
-Under File Name click Browse and navigate to find the file. - 5.
+Choose the type of caption/subtitle file you want to import: WebVTT, Text, TV, Subtitle, Web, or Extract From Video. - 3.
+From the drop-down menu choose the specific type of file.

+- 4. Under File Name click Browse and navigate to find the file. - 5.
 Under Options, leave this unchecked to create a new document, or select it to import starting at the current selected row.